Last Updated on

 A Latex/Polyester “Elimination Diet”

-If you’ve read any of our past blog posts, you’ll notice we discuss food elimination diets very often because we believe in healing from within big time.
+If you’ve read any of our past blog posts, you’ll notice we discuss food elimination diets very often because we believe in healing from within.

 An elimination diet is carried out by eliminating food allergens for a certain period of time and reintroducing each individually to determine which food is causing the reaction.